 - Acknowledge what you did get done today.
 It’s easy to forget to take stock of what you did get done today, especially at times like this.
 If you got groceries, take note and trust that you did the best you could for today.

 - Talk to your neighbors, friends at church or the local fish fry.
 Share your story and listen to theirs.
-Talking helps reduce the sense of aloneness and generates a sense of community.
+Talking helps reduce the sense of loneliness and generates a sense of community.

-- Know your limitations – if you need help, ask for it.
+- Know when to get help for your mental health – if you need help, ask for it.
 There are so many people who want to help, including your health care providers.
 Let us know what we can do to help – even if it’s just to sit and have a good cry.
 It could be the best medicine.

 There are other positive things we can all do to help, but patience with ourselves, each other and the situation can take us a long way.

-For anyone reading this, please know that the entire CHI Health community has you in our prayers and thoughts, and we are truly here to help in any way we can.
+For anyone reading this, please know that the entire CHI Health community has you in our prayers and thoughts, and our behavioral care team is here to help in any way we can.